 Matthew White - CV

-Matt is an Associate Professor of Music, Coordinator of Ensembles and Commercial Music, and Director of the Masters Program in Music Technology at Coastal Carolina University.
+Matt is a Professor of Music, Coordinator of Ensembles and Commercial Music, and Director of the Masters Program in Music Technology at Coastal Carolina University.
 He teaches trumpet lessons, directs the top student big band and combo, manages the Wheelwright Recording Studio, and teaches independent studies in Improvisation, Composition, and Music Production.
 He also performs with the Faculty Jazz Ensemble and Brass Quintet.

 Matt's philosophy as a teacher stems from his professional and educational experiences.
 All trumpet students study classical, jazz, and commercial styles in lessons.
 Ensembles cover a variety of styles, including contemporary music.
 Students integrate technology into both creative and professional facets of their study.